The heat kernel on the diagonal for a compact metric graph

-As mentioned above, for certain symmetric graphs, such as equilateral complete graphs, star graphs, pumpkin graphs, etc., we can deduce that $\del_xh_{\bf e}(t,x)$ will vanish at the vertices.
+For certain graphs, such as equilateral complete graphs, star graphs, pumpkin graphs, etc., we can deduce that $\del_xh_{\bf e}(t,\cdot)$ will vanish at the vertices.
 In these cases, the equation \eqref{heat14} can be solved using Proposition~\ref{dhtx.asymp.prop}. \begin{proposition} For an edge ${\bf e}$ parametrized by by $x \in [0,a]$, suppose that

-Then $\del_xh_{\bf e}(t,x)$ admits the expansion, for $t>0$,
+Then $\del_xh_{\bf e}(t,\cdot)$ admits the expansion, for $t>0$,

 where

 \end{proposition} \begin{proof} Existence of the expansion \eqref{dhtx.exp} follows from the equation \eqref{heat14} and the Dirichlet boundary conditions assumed for $\del_xh_{\bf e}(t,\cdot)$.
 By the Fourier series coefficient formula,